biosckon/bindiff/README.md

-Report offset of the first binary difference.
+Report offset of the first different byte.